 Policies

-- Schedule stretching at the beginning of shifts or long meetings.
+- Schedule brief stretching periods at the start of shifts or during long meetings.

 Systems

-- Integrate physical activity programs with benefit plans by subsidizing gym memberships or incentivizing public transit.
+- Integrate physical activity programs into employee benefit plans by offering gym subsidies, wellness stipends, or transit incentives.

-- Consider employees’ families in benefit programs to promote healthy behavior at home.
+- Extend wellness benefits to employees’ families to support healthy behaviors at home.

 Environments

-- Install bike racks and sheltered areas for commuters.
+- Install secure bike racks and covered areas for active commuters.

-- Add walking or biking trails on or near your office.
+- Incorporate walking or biking trails around office campuses or nearby areas.

-- Use motivational prompts and signage to encourage movement.
+- Use motivational prompts and signage to remind employees to move throughout the day.

 Want to Take Action?